Group characters

 all_character_table_names(L...; ordered_by = nothing)

-Return an vector of strings that contains all those names of character tables in the character table library that satisfy the conditions in the vector L.
+Return a vector of strings that contains an admissible name of each character table in the character table library that satisfies the conditions in the vector L.

 Examples